flink-extended/dl-on-flink/flink-ai-flow/QUICKSTART.md

 cd flink-ai-extended
 bash flink-ai-flow/bin/install_aiflow.sh
 ```
-To make it easier to start server, some shell scripts like start-aiflow.sh will be installed with upon commands.
+To make it easier to start server, some shell scripts like start-all-aiflow-services.sh will be installed with upon commands.
-You could run with `which start-aiflow.sh` to check if the scripts are installed successfully.
+You could run with `which start-all-aiflow-services.sh` to check if the scripts are installed successfully.
 If not, you can reinstall with `sudo` command.
 Any other problems during the installation, please refer to the [Troubleshooting](#troubleshooting) section to see if it can help.
 If you meet any problems during the installation, please refer to the [Troubleshooting](#troubleshooting) section to see if it can help.